The Bear

 In 2004, The Bear himself went through a traumatic time, so when his friend “Len” invited him to the Penang (Malaysia) beach resort he managed, The Bear gladly accepted his offer.

 After arriving, he met Len to go for a walk on the rocks next to the beach and look at the birds and scenery.
 As they were leaving, Len mentioned an unexpected personal crisis.
 The Bear sat down in the lobby with Len and discussed what he would do next.
-That may have saved their lives; the next thing they knew, the 2004 Asian Tsunami struck!
+That may have saved their lives, because the next thing they knew, the 2004 Asian tsunami struck!

-This hotel was sheltered from the full brunt of the tsunami by a hilly outcropping.
-The wall of water came speeding past the beach, and crashed at the edge of the hotel lawn.
-Soon afterwards, battered survivors from a nearby beach were brought to the hotel by rescuers.
+The hotel was sheltered from the full brunt of the tsunami by a hilly outcropping.
+The wall of water came speeding past the beach and crashed at the edge of the hotel lawn.
+Soon afterward, battered survivors from a nearby beach were brought to the hotel by rescuers.

 A beach boy came in with one foot snapped completely backwards, but he was in such shock he kept walking around!
 The Bear had to convince him to sit down.

 The Bear spent the next hour or so helping one victim after another until the overstretched emergency professionals finally arrived.
-It was only afterward, when he went back to his room, that he the enormity of what had happened hit him, and the tears started to flow.
-He told me a few days later that his own mentor was on the Andaman Islands, at a scientific site which was totally wiped clean.
+It was only afterward, when he went back to his room, that the enormity of what had happened hit him and the tears started to flow.
+He told me a few days later that his own mentor was on the Andaman Islands at a scientific site that was wiped clean of life.

 Even as he was recovering from a personal crisis, his first thought was to help others.
 True to form, The Bear is a little embarrassed to be regarded as one of the heroes of 26th December 2004.
 As many tsunami victims discovered, it’s a lucky person who knows The Bear.